enketo/enketo-express/README.md

 * build with `grunt` from the project root

 ### How to run
-* run with `gnode .` or `npm start` from project root
+* run with `node .` or `npm start` from project root
-* you can now check that the app is running by going to ....
+* you can now check that the app is running by going to e.g. http://localhost:8005 (depending on your server and port set in [config.json](./config.json))

 ### How to update
 * update git repository with `git pull -v`